-In connection with our audit, nothing came to our attention that caused us to believe that Lower Minnesota River Watershed District failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions, except as described in finding 2013-1.
+In connection with our audit, nothing came to our attention that caused us to believe that Lower Minnesota River Watershed District failed to comply with the provisions of the Minnesota Legal Compliance Audit Guide for Political Subdivisions.
 However, our audit was not directed primarily toward obtaining knowledge of such noncompliance.
 Accordingly, had we performed additional procedures, other matters may have come to our attention regarding the Lower Minnesota River Watershed District noncompliance with the above referenced provisions.

-This report is intended solely for the information and use of management, Lower Minnesota River Watershed District's Board of Managers and the State Auditor, and is not intended to be, and should not be, used by anyone other than these specified parties.
+This report is intended solely for the information and use of those charged with governance and management of Lower Minnesota River Watershed District and the State Auditor, and is not intended to be, and should not be, used by anyone other than these specified parties.

-HXB Tautges Redpath, Ht.
+Redpath and loonpary, Hd.